top of page

 (* equal contribution)

 Hi!
 I’m Yanhong Li.
-I am currently a pre-doctoral researcher at the Allen Institute for AI (AI2), advised by Luca Soldaini.
-I am broadly interested in improving the efficiency of language modeling, including data efficiency, efficient model architectures, and inference methods.
-I also love exploring generative models through their representation space (I especially love embeddings).
-I’m always happy to chat about research (yanhongl@allenai.org)! :)
+I am currently a pre-doctoral researcher at the Allen Institute for AI (Ai2), advised by Luca Soldaini on data-efficient pretraining for LMs and mentored by Will Merrill in theory for linear RNNs and hybrid models.
+I’m broadly interested in LM efficiency (spanning data efficiency, model architectures, and inference) and in understanding theoretical questions about the expressivity of different LLM architectures.
+Always happy to chat about research (yanhongl@allenai.org)! :)

 This past summer, I was a visiting student at MIT CSAIL, supervised by Prof. Yoon Kim and mentored by the wonderful Songlin Yang (I distilled so much from her!!).